craftcms/docs/docs/4.x/installation.md

 ## Quick-Start

 [DDEV](https://ddev.readthedocs.io/en/stable/) is a Docker-based PHP development environment that streamlines the creation and management of resources required by a Craft project.
+We strongly recommend using DDEV for new Craft projects, but offer [alternate installation methods](#alternative-installation-methods) for anyone with a preexisting or preferred workflow.

 [Install or update DDEV](https://ddev.readthedocs.io/en/stable/users/install/), then follow these steps: